chanmix51/Pomm/documentation/documentation.rst

 What is an Entity class ?
 -------------------------

 Entities are what programmers use in the end of the process.
-They are an OO implementation of the data retrieved from the database.
-Most of the time, these PHP classes are automatically generated by the instrospection tool (see `PHP tools`_) but you can write you own classes by hand.
+They are an object oriented implementation of the data retrieved from the database.
+Most of the time, these PHP classes are automatically generated by the introspection tool (see `PHP tools`_) but you can write you own classes by hand.
 They just have to extends ``Pomm\Object\BaseObject`` class to know about status (see `Life cycle`_).
-Important things to know about entities are **they are schemaless** and **they are data source agnostic**.
+Important things to know about entities are **they are schema less** and **they are data source agnostic**.

 By default, entities lie in the same directory than their map classes and de facto share the same namespace but this is only convention.